marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 language you think is best for your problem at hand, and whichever library you want, no matter which language it came from.

-# Exercise 3: Microservices: Creating your first Micronaut GraalVM application
+# Exercise 3: Microservices

+Creating your first Micronaut GraalVM application

 ![micronaut](images/micronaut.png)